Dorking Deepdene railway station: History

 The Reading, Guildford and Reigate Railway (RG&RR) was authorised in 1846 and opened in stages.
 One of the first parts to open was between Redhill and Dorking, on 4 July 1849; the terminus was at the present-day Dorking West station.

-A second station in Dorking (what is now Dorking Deepdene) was not built until 1 February 1851; when it opened, it was originally named "Box Hill and Leatherhead Road" and it was shortened to "Box Hill" in March the same year.
+A second station in Dorking, which is now Dorking Deepdene, was not built until 1 February 1851; when it opened, it was originally named "Box Hill and Leatherhead Road" and it was shortened to "Box Hill" in March the same year.
 The RG&RR was soon absorbed by the South Eastern Railway (SER).

 The station at Box Hill was temporarily closed from 1 January 1917, and reopened on 1 January 1919.
 In the 1923 grouping the SER became part of the new Southern Railway, which on 9 June of that year renamed the station "Deepdene" to avoid confusion with Box Hill & Westhumble station.
 On 11 May 1987 British Railways renamed the station "Dorking (Deepdene)".